 Topps has a long-standing Corporate Social Responsibility (CSR) agenda covering Community and Charity, Environment and Our People.
 The full detail of our current CSR activities is detailed in our Group financial statements.
-We take the impact of our business on our environment extremely seriously and have included a range of environmental metrics within the Directors section of our Annual report within the Group financial statements.
+We take the impact of our business on our environment extremely seriously and have included a range of environmental metrics within the Directors' report section of the Annual Report within the Group accounts: